gvwilson/sensibleadventures/gleam/gleam.md

 The woman closed the backboard.
 "All set!" she said cheerfully.

 Number One didn't look back at her.
 "Haw!" he shouted.
-The snarly-dogs barked and strained at their harnesses.
+The clankers barked and strained at their harnesses.
 The wagon rolled forward one more time.

 Gleam sat with his knees up under his chin, trying to stay as far away